carbonati/chowder-implementation/README.md

 output_min = x_sorted.narrow(1, -self.R, self.R)
 ```

-It's important for us to store the indices used as the top and bottom instances since those are the only indices we will want to propogate back through the network when we are learning.
-The last step will be for us to concatenate the top and bottom instances together for us to pass to a MLP classifier
+It's important for us to store the indices used as the top and bottom instances since those are the only indices we will want to propogate back through the network when we are training.
+The last step for us will include concatenating the top and bottom instances together to pass as input for the MLP classifier,
 ```python
 # concat the top & bottom instances for a MLP classifier (Figure 2)
 output = torch.cat((output_max, output_min), dim=1)
 ```
-which will give us a `2R x 1` output.
+after concatenating both outputs we will have a `2R x 1` output vector.

 #### Multi-layer Perceptron (MLP) Classifier
-The last piece of the architecture is to optimize the interaction between the top and bottom instances by passing them into a MLP modeled as,
+The last piece of the architecture is to optimize the interaction between the top and bottom instances by passing them into a MLP with the form,

 ```python
 self.classifier = nn.Sequential(